The National Assembly’s Remuneration Board have taken action to address Wales’ crippling shortage of wankers.

 All of the changes proposed by the Board will cost around £835,000, though this doesn’t account the National Assembly’s occupational health service, which is expected to cover an increase in repetitive strain injuries to the wrists.

 “Why shouldn’t we bring a bit of Westminster to Wales to deal with national wanker’s cramp?” a Remuneration Board spokesperson said.
-“What the National Assembly is crying out for is a strong cadre of self-serving backbench wankers – the sort of high-powered Isle of Dogs spiv that’s in it for the money, not civic duty.
+“What the National Assembly is crying out for is a strong cadre of self-serving backbench wankers – the sort of high-powered Isle of Dogs spiv that’s in it for the money, publicity and self-glory, not civic duty.

-“Under these new pay arrangements, there’s going to be former lawyers, ‘maverick’ professors, trade union barons, journalists, charity bosses, quantity surveyors, advertising executives, recruitment consultants, estate agents….top quality people….all running down Pierhead Street with one hand down the front of their trousers or skirts, jostling to get through the door for their £64,000 a year.
+“Under these new pay arrangements, there’s going to be former lawyers, ‘maverick’ professors, wheeler dealers, trade union barons, journalists, charity bosses, quantity surveyors, advertising executives, recruitment consultants, estate agents….top quality people….all running down Pierhead Street with one hand down the front of their trousers or skirts, jostling to get through the door for their £64,000 a year.

 “They’ll be beating each other off to be the first in their seats to discuss CAP payments, voluntary sector compact agreements and a committee inquiry into teaching assistants.
 It’ll be like the wind tunnel at end of each episode of ‘The Crystal Maze’, but in Armani suits and Louboutin shoes.”